rsamdio/ClubInvoiceCalculator/README.md

         *   **Column B:** Join Date (YYYY-MM-DD format)
         *   **Column C:** Club Base (Community-Based or University-Based)
         *   **Column D:** Leave Date (YYYY-MM-DD format, leave blank if still active)
-    *   A template CSV file can be downloaded for your convenience.
+    *   Templates are provided for your convenience.
+You can either **download a CSV template** for offline use or **make a copy of the Google Sheets template** for easy online collaboration.

 ### Invoice Summary